 The district takes all reports of sexual harassment seriously and will respond meaningfully to every report of discrimination based on sex, including sexual harassment, of which the district has actual knowledge.

-Any students who believes that he or she has been subjected to sexual harassment should report the alleged harassment to the building principal, another administrator, the guidance counselor, the Title IX Coordinator, or another licensed staff member.
-All employees receiving reports of sexual harassment from a student shall notify the Title IX Coordinator.
+Employees who believe they have been subjected to sexual harassment should discuss the problem with their immediate supervisor.
+If an employee's immediate supervisor is the alleged harasser, the employee should discuss the problem with the building administrator or the Title IX Coordinator.
+All employees receiving reports of alleged sexual harassments shall notify the Title IX Coordinator.